iCodeIN/Metroplex/README.md

 - Metroplex combines continuous VAE and ViT-style compression together.
 This allows to project the image into smaller resolution to process it more efficiently and decompresses at the final linear layer.
 Stable end-to-end training without discrete bottleneck is possible thanks to the use of VD-VAE.

 This is a research repo to run experiments to show that Metroplex outperforms VD-VAE and to perform architecture optimization and scaling analysis.
 It is probably hard for other people to use at the current state.
-Once the experiments are done, a more simplified repository will be set up to ease the modification and further extension.
+Once the experiments are done, more simplified repositories (TF & PyTorch) will be set up to ease any modification or further extension.
+For more details about Metroplex, please refer to [this paper](https://www.overleaf.com/read/qjrfdgtghsph) (wip).

 We have borrowed the data pipeline from [DALLE-mtf](https://github.com/EleutherAI/DALLE-mtf), which was developed by [Sid Black](https://github.com/sdtblck), [Ben Wang](https://github.com/kingoflolz) and a few others.